Gluten-Free Yeast Donuts

 Ingredients

-• cups Gluten-Free Flour with Xanthan Gum recommended for yeast baking (We recommend Pillsbury or Better Batter Brand.)
+• cups gluten-free flour with xanthan gum, We recommend Pillsbury or Better Batter Brand

 • ¼ cup granulated sugar

-• 2 teaspoons instant yeast, also called rapid rise yeast
+• 2 tsp instant yeast, also called rapid rise yeast

 • ¾ cup whole milk, room temperature or lukewarm